Amnesty secured by Omni Group: New info puzzles investigators

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Various government quarters and leading investigating agencies, including the Federal Investigation Agency and the Federal Board of Revenue, are faced with a puzzling situation following the probe into the Omni Group’s assets revealed that the Group had already sought and secured amnesty through voluntary declaration in regards to billions of rupees parked in the 29 bank accounts exposed so far.
+KARACHI: Various government quarters and leading investigating agencies including the Federal Investigation Agency and the Federal Board of Revenue, are faced with puzzling situation following the probe into Omni Group’s assets revealed that the Group had already sought and secured amnesty through voluntary declaration in regards to billions of rupees parked in the 29 bank accounts exposed so far.

+The director general of the FIA has also confirmed the Group’s action with regards to billions of rupees having been secured through the government’s amnesty policy.

 The Group applied for the amnesty from Dubai and ‘whitened’ the money by paying the required amount.
 When the FIA contacted the FBR for details of the issue, it was told that beneficiaries of amnesty can’t be disclosed under the law.
 However, the Supreme Court can seek any details.